mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 accommodate additional passengers if the four stewards double-bunk in the crew staterooms on the upper deck.

-The Stellaris carries optimised maneuver and jump drives, the latter produced on Coos for maximum fuel efficiency.
+The Stellaris carries optimized maneuver and jump drives, the latter produced on Coos for maximum fuel efficiency.
 These drives provide superior power and fuel management but require specialized spares and maintenance available at Allarton-owned shipyards.
 Advanced